collective/collective.jsonmigrator/docs/workflowhistory.rst

 ``collective.blueprint.jsonmigrator.workflowhistory``
 =====================================================

-Update workflow history of an object.
+Update the workflow history of an object.

 Parameters
 ----------